platosha/okta-vaadin-fusion-spring-boot-example/README.md

-# Okta authentication in a Vaadin TS app
+# Okta authentication in a Vaadin Fusion app

-This example app shows you how to add Okta authentication to a client-side Vaadin app.
+This example app shows you how to add Okta authentication to a Vaadin Fusion app.

 ## Setup